In This Article

 What are the Spiritual Principles of Step 3 in A.A.?

-For many, faith can be a difficult principal.
+For many, faith can be a difficult principle.
 Those that come from non-religious upbringings or atheist points of view may struggle.
-However, it’s important to remember that faith in a higher power is key to the success of the system.
+However, it’s important to remember that faith in a higher power is key to the success of Alcoholics Anonymous.

 How Do You Complete This Step?